augustinh22/msc_markdown/source/02_Theory.md

 The \ac{GHSL} built-up layer is based on analysis of Landsat imagery from 1975 until 2013-2014 [@pesaresiOperatingProcedureProduction2016].

+@muellerWaterObservationsSpace2016

+@tulbureSurfaceWaterExtent2016 calculated surface water extent dynamics in a semi-arid region of Australia based on three decades of seasonally continuous Landsat data.

+@lefebvreMonitoringUrbanAreas2016 utilised Sentinel-2 imagery to monitor urban areas using several separate image classifications, which are then fused using what is called the Dempster-Shafer theory.
+The classification used to detect urban areas is based on all spectral bands and a texture index called PANTEX, which ultimately integrates the spectral information with what could be considered a spatial component (i.e. texture). @lefebvreMonitoringUrbanAreas2016 also showed that Sentinel-2 and Landsat-8 data can be combined in order to improve the geometric accuracy of Landsat-8 classifications, or the repetitiveness and thematic accuracy of Sentinel-2-based analysis.

 In the scope of the \ac{EC} \ac{FP7} project, \ac{G-SEXTANT}, [@tiedeAutomaticPostclassificationLand2014] demonstrated a fully automated, parameter-free post-classification land cover change detection method based on a Landsat time-series.
 The focus was on changes to agricultural areas at the Syrian-Turkish border as a potential indicator for livelihood security, conflict-related changes or regional stability in areas where the regional climate mandates irrigation to support crops.
 The thesis being presented here utilises the same data preparation for the land cover change detection used by [@tiedeAutomaticPostclassificationLand2014], including the prior-knowledge-based classification, and transfers it to Sentinel-2 imagery.

-Two additional studies have used the same prior-knowledge-based classification to detect or characterise changes to land cover. [@langerLongtermMonitoringEnvironmental2015] also used the same method on multi-temporal Landsat scenes from 1994 until 2015 as input to an object-based, post-classification change comparison.
-This analysis was used to characterise environmental changes occurring around a refugee camp. [@hagenlocherEarthObservationbasedApproach2015] used the technology to support semi-automated classification of refugee and \ac{IDP} camps using \ac{VHR} and Landsat data.
+Two additional studies have used the same prior-knowledge-based classification to detect or characterise changes to land cover. @langerLongtermMonitoringEnvironmental2015 also used the same method on multi-temporal Landsat scenes from 1994 until 2015 as input to an object-based, post-classification change comparison.
+This analysis was used to characterise environmental changes occurring around a refugee camp. @hagenlocherEarthObservationbasedApproach2015 used the technology to support semi-automated classification of refugee and \ac{IDP} camps using \ac{VHR} and Landsat data.

 ImageQuerying -- parameter free and fully automated workflows [@tiedeIMAGEQUERYINGEARTHOBSERVATION]